uvsmtid/common-salt-states/docs/main.md

         - /srv/sources
 ```

-Note that sub-items (directories or files) from the second element in the
+Note that sub-items (directories or files) from the `sources` are only
-list (`sources`) are only accessible if they are not hidden by items
+accessible if they are not hidden by items in `states`.
-in the first element (`sources`).
-For example, `salt://whatever` is
-always looked up as `/srv/states/whatever` first before it even has a chance
+For example, `salt://whatever` is always looked up as `/srv/states/whatever`
-to be looked up as `/srv/sources/whatever`.
+first before it even has a chance to be looked up as `/srv/sources/whatever`.

 ### Location of Pillars

-Ensure this in `/etc/salt/master`:

 ```
 pillar_roots: